Bring Me the Horizon: Post Human: Survival Horror, Nex Gen and Fish's departure (2020–present)

 In February 2022, it was reported that the band were set to contribute to the soundtrack and provide the main theme for Gran Turismo 7.
 On 4 February, the band released their rendition of "Moon Over the Castle" as a single ahead of schedule due to the song being leaked early.
 At the 42nd Brit Awards, the band were brought out as a surprise act to perform "Bad Habits" alongside Ed Sheeran.
 The studio version of "Bad Habits" featuring the band followed on 17 February.
 On 16 March, the band were featured on the fourth single "Maybe" from Machine Gun Kelly's Mainstream Sellout.
 It would become the first song by the band to reach the Billboard Hot 100, debuting at #91 and later peaked at #68.
 On 26 March, the band teased a collaborative single with Australian rapper Masked Wolf on their social media platforms titled "Fallout", slated for release on 1 April 2022.
 On 21 April, the band were featured on Norwegian singer Sigrid's single "Bad Life" from her album How to Let Go.

-During Bring Me the Horizon's Malta event on 26 May, the band showcased their latest single "Strangers" for the first time at their DJ set.
-On 22 June, the band later officially announced the single to be released on 6 July.
-The single was then released alongside an accompanying music video.
-Bring Me the Horizon are set to headline the Australian music festival, Good Things in December.